 5. Screen Size

 The display size is actually not a major requirement when it comes to laptops for engineering students.
 A 14 or 15-inch laptop is perfectly adequate—these sizes are good to go for designs and drawing-related works.
 However, that doesn't mean that a larger screen size is a bad thing.

-While display sizes are not as crucial, the screen resolution is important.
+While display sizes are not as crucial, screen resolution is important.
 A higher screen resolution will allow more area for multiple windows.
-1920x1080 pixels is the most recommended because it is the 1080p true HD quality.
+1920x1080 pixels are the most recommended because it is the 1080p true HD quality.
 Laptops, videos, and movies these days are coming in 3k, 4k quality.
 So, 2k is the bare minimum.

-6. Dedicated Video Cards
+6. Dedicated Graphics/Video Card

 Work environments like CAD, MATLAB, and Solid Works are used for 3D environment applications and video-rendering.
-These applications and other similar ones require a dedicated video card, because the in-built adapters are unable to meet the video processing needs.
+These applications and other similar ones require a dedicated video card because the in-built adapters are unable to meet the video processing needs.

 7. Operating System